 COBRA is a federal law appearing in three places: the Employee Retirement Income Security Act (ERISA); the Internal Revenue Code (Code); and the Public Health Service Act (PHSA).

 These laws allow qualifying employees who lose their health benefits through termination or a “qualifying event” to continue with the group health plan for a limited time.
-The Consolidated Omnibus Budget Reconciliation Act of 1985 (COBRA) says that any company with 20 or more employees must offer a “temporary continuation” of group health and Section 125 benefits.

 What Plans Are Subject to COBRA?